Essential Financial Prompts

 Frame the connection between expanded scope and expanded pay.

-Compare two offers beyond headline salary
+Compare offers beyond base pay

 Analyze role quality, pay structure, growth upside, and hidden costs together.